Code-Institute-Submissions/django-e-commerce-pc-shop/README.md

     - You using **`Stripe`** as your payment provider
     - And **`Gmail`** as you email provider for newsletter and registration confirmation emails.

 ## Credit

+- Major inspiration and quite a bit of code was taken from Code Institute's Boutique Ado project by Chris.
+  Where code was used fully or used partly has been written down in comments in the code.

+-

 ### Content
+- All content for this website are download from [Amazon](https://amazon.com/).

 ### Media
+- Product Media Files are download from [Amazon](https://amazon.com/).
+- Categories images are download from [Flaticon](https://www.flaticon.com/packs/computer-hardware-57?word=computer%20hardware).
+    - <div>Icons made by <a href="https://www.flaticon.com/authors/dighital" title="Dighital">Dighital</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
+- All Brand Images are download from [BrandEPS](https://brandeps.com/logo/Computer-and-IT).

 ### Acknowledgements